Sectors & IndustriesFinancial ServicesInsurance - Property & Casualty

 Universal Insurance Holdings (NYSE:UVE) is the #3 top property & casualty insurance stock out of 40 with a Zen Rating of B. Stocks with a rating of B have had an average return of +19.88% per year.
 Learn more.

-The Component Grade breakdown for Universal Insurance Holdings (NYSE:UVE) is: Value: C, Growth: C, Momentum: B, Sentiment: C, Safety: C, Financials: B, and AI: B.
+The Component Grade breakdown for Universal Insurance Holdings (NYSE:UVE) is: Value: C, Growth: C, Momentum: B, Sentiment: C, Safety: C, Financials: C, and AI: B.

-Universal Insurance Holdings (NYSE:UVE) has a Due Diligence Score of 35, which is equal to the property & casualty insurance industry average of 35.
+Universal Insurance Holdings (NYSE:UVE) has a Due Diligence Score of 33, which is -2 points lower than the property & casualty insurance industry average of 35.
+Although this number is below the industry average, our proven quant model rates UVE as a "B".

 What are the property & casualty insurance stocks with highest dividends?